iiKoe/i3-winmotion/README.md

 ## How it works
-i3-winmotion uses the hint keys (default: 'asdfjkl') to create 'hints' consisting of the minimum number of characters to create unique hints that are assigned to the visible windows.
-Entering the displayed key combination will cause the corresponding window to become focussed.
+i3-winmotion uses the hint keys (default: 'asdfjkl') to create 'hints' consisting of the minimum number of characters to create unique hints.
+Each visible window is assigned a hint.
+Entering the displayed hint causes the corresponding window to become focused.
 Pressing escape exits the application and keeps the focus unchanged.

 For example, if there are 2 hint keys and 2 visible windows, each window will have one unique hint key assigned.
-But if there are 2 hint keys and 3 visible windows i3-winmotion will assign hints consisting of 2 keys to each window as each hint has to be an unique combination of the hint keys.
+However, if there are 2 hint keys and 3 visible windows i3-winmotion will assign hints consisting of 2 keys to each window as each hint has to be a unique combination of the hint keys.

-_Note that the hints are displayed as uppercase, but the expected key presses are lower case._
+_Note that the hints are displayed as uppercase, but the expected key presses are lowercase._

 ## Requirements
 * i3
 * [RapidJSON](https://rapidjson.org/)
+* A compositor that supports drawing overlays (e.g., [picom](https://github.com/yshui/picom)).

 ## Building
 Simply run `make` in the root of the project.